raspberrypilearning/3D-scene/en/step_11.md

 In this project, you have learned how to:

 + Explore the potential of Scratch to create a three-dimensional scene
-+ Create an interactive and engaging project
++ Create an engaging project that users can interact with through slider variables
-+ Improve your project using feedback from others
++ Share your project with others and improve it using their feedback

 If you are following the [Look after yourself](https://projects.raspberrypi.org/en/raspberrypi/look-after-yourself){:target="_blank"} pathway and have not completed the last three projects — Fruit salad, Relax and stretch, and Focus on the prize — then now continue the pathway with [Fruit salad](https://projects.raspberrypi.org/en/projects/fruit-salad){:target="_blank"}.